Sustainable EweMass

 Picture

-On Sept 23 and 24, 2022, a small flock of sheep from the Hadley Farm will be coming to the UMass Amherst campus as part of a student-led, participatory reimagining of our campus land, how it’s used and valued, and toward what ends.
+On May 11 and 12, 2023, a small flock of sheep from the Hadley Farm came to the UMass Amherst campus as part of a student-led, participatory reimagining of our campus land, how it’s used and valued, and toward what ends.

 Picture